Suggested links

 Inpatient Drug Rehab

-Inpatient drug rehab is one of many options available when seeking treatment for substance use disorder.
+Inpatient drug rehab is one of many options available when seeking treatment for substance use disorder and includes an extended stay at a treatment facility.
 Taking the step to a better life can seem daunting, but we’re here to help clear up your questions about this kind of recovery center.

 Battling addiction and ready for treatment?
 Find Treatment Now

-Inpatient drug rehab is a residential recovery program where an addict will check in and reside at a facility for a predetermined about of time.
-On average, your length of stay will be roughly 30 days, but there are also programs that offer 60, 90, or more days of residence.
+Inpatient drug rehab is a residential treatment program where an addict will check in and reside at a facility for a predetermined amount of time.
+On average, your stay will be 30 days, but other programs offer 60, 90, or more days of residence.

-An inpatient drug rehab program is typically part of a treatment plan for someone who is dealing with a more serious addiction, is considered high-risk, or has a previous history of substance use disorder where lesser programs were not effective.
+An inpatient rehabilitation program is typically part of an addiction treatment plan for someone who is dealing with a more serious addiction, is considered high-risk, or has a previous history of substance use disorder where lesser programs were not effective.

-When you first arrive at the facility, you will first go through the intake process.
-During intake, the patient will often review and sign a consent for treatment form before being admitted to the facility.
+When arriving at the inpatient rehab facility, you will go through the intake process.
+During intake, the patient will often review and sign a consent for treatment form before admission.

-After you are checked in, you will often be allowed to contact family or loved ones to let them know you’ve arrived safely and are going to be receiving treatment.
-After that, patients often have a one-week “blackout phase,” where they will not have any contact with the outside world—including family and friends.
+After you are checked in, you will often be allowed to contact loved ones to let them know you’ve arrived safely and will be receiving treatment.

 Week one’s blackout phase is designed to encourage patients’ sobriety in the early days of their treatment by eliminating any outside influences or temptations.
 Many times, the patient will be able to resume contact with loved ones after the first week.

 Inpatient rehab is highly structured.
-While the specifics will vary between treatment facilities and treatment programs, you can expect your facility to maintain its own daily schedule.
+While the specifics will vary between treatment facilities, you can expect your facility to maintain its own daily schedule.
+Once you settle in and, if needed, complete the medical detox process, you can look forward to a regular daily routine.

 A general overview of the daily schedule might look like this: